Matkahuolto’s Conditions of Carriage for International Deliveries

 Consignments sent abroad must not contain any substances prohibited or classified as dangerous in land, sea or air transport, such as aerosol cans, lithium batteries or even small quantities of flammable liquids or oxidising substances.

 Only a delivery time estimate is always given for consignments sent abroad.
-The Express service is available for international air parcels to almost all countries; other services are only available to specific countries.
 The delivery time estimates for services to individual countries as well as the availability of services by country can be checked at Matkahuolto’s online service.

 When a cash customer orders a consignment in Matkahuolto’s online service, the Customer will receive a so-called activation